Youth Page Redesign

 Two stories stuck with me

-Alex, a caregiver, planned the week around library events… until showing up for Storytime only to find it canceled.
+A caregiver, planned the week around library events… until showing up for Storytime only to find it canceled.
 No online update, no heads-up.
-These moments reminded us this wasn’t about “website traffic.”
-It was about real people planning their days, their weeks, and precious time with their kids.

 These moments reminded us this wasn’t about “website traffic.”
 It was about real people planning their days, their weeks, and precious time with their kids.